 In 1982, it was recognized as a national breed in Czechoslavakia and later by the FCI in 1989.

-Unlike the shy Saarlos, the Czechslovakian Wolfdog is confident and assertive.
+Unlike the shy Saarlos, the Czechoslovakian Wolfdog is confident and assertive.
 It is also playful, temperamental, and highly protective of its family.

-It can be aggressive towards others dogs and pets.
+It can be aggressive towards other dogs and pets.
 Early socialization is highly recommended to soften up a dominant nature.

 Other popular half Wolf half Dog Mixes